About PRONI Historical Maps viewer

-Historical Ordnance Survey Maps
+Historical Ordnance Survey maps

-Maps available cover the six counties of present-day Northern Ireland: counties Antrim, Armagh, Down, Fermanagh, Londonderry and Tyrone.
+Maps available cover the six counties of present-day Northern Ireland - counties Antrim, Armagh, Down, Fermanagh, Londonderry and Tyrone.
 The following map editions are available on the application:

-- Edition 1 (1832 – 1846)
+- Edition 1 (1832 to 1846)

-- Edition 2 (1846 – 1862)
+- Edition 2 (1846 to 1862)

-- Edition 3 (1900 - 1907)
+- Edition 3 (1900 to 1907)

-- Edition 4 (1905 - 1957)
+- Edition 4 (1905 to 1957)

-- Edition 5 (1919 – 1963)
+- Edition 5 (1919 to 1963)

-- 6” Irish Grid (1952-1969)
+- 6” Irish Grid (1952 to 1969)

-- 1:10,000 metric Irish Grid (1957-1986)
+- 1:10,000 metric Irish Grid (1957 to 1986)

-The application also features a number of more modern OSNI maps (Data owner: Ordnance Survey of Northern Ireland | Land & Property Services), including:
+The application also features a number of more modern OSNI maps (data owner, OSNI and Land & Property Services), including:

-The basemap is generated using a range of Ordnance Survey of Northern Ireland map products such as 1:50,000 Vector and Largescale data.
+The basemap is generated using a range of OSNI map products such as 1:50,000 vector and large scale data.

 This secured orthophotography service is updated on a quarterly basis using the latest ortho-rectified imagery.
 The flown date indicates the date the imagery was collected.
-Some tiles may have instances of anaomalies, for example cloud cover, and in such cases a previous ortho image may be stitched to the most recent.
+Some tiles may have anomalies, for example cloud cover, and in such cases a previous ortho image may be stitched to the most recent.

-OSNI 10k Raster
+OSNI 10k raster

-OSNI 50k Raster
+OSNI 50k raster